Enablers on pfSense

 Enablers are rapidly-changing firewall rules which are executed dynamically on a per Policy basis.
 As such, they do not apply by default to all devices on a given interface/subnet, but only to devices assigned to Policies where such an enabler is turned on.
 On FreeBSD-based operating systems, this needs to be specified in kernel (pf), and, as a result, is not a scalable solution to do with a large amount of enablers.

 Comparatively on Linux, NFQUEUE allows the decision-making process to be moved to user space and is therefore scalable to thousands of firewall rule changes per minute without impacting the overall performance.
-For this reason, Enablers are available on Adam products on the dashboard user interface, but only for Linux-based gateways, including ASUS router, ClearOS 7 and later, Ubiquiti USG (Unified Security Gateway).
+For this reason, Enablers are available on Adam products on the dashboard user interface, but only for Linux-based gateways, including ASUS router and Ubiquiti USG (Unified Security Gateway).

 How to create DTTS bypass firewall rule: